meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 191
 ---
+FILL BLANK -
-FILL BLANK -You need to migrate a workspace to use a remote backend.
-After updating your configuration, what command do you run to perform the migration?Type your answer in the field provided.
+You need to migrate a workspace to use a remote backend.
+After updating your configuration, what command do you run to perform the migration?
+Type your answer in the field provided.
 The text field is not case-sensitive and all variations of the correct answer are accepted.

 > [!done]- [Answer](https://www.examtopics.com/discussions/hashicorp/view/81331-exam-terraform-associate-topic-1-question-191-discussion/)
 > terraform init